BLCM/bl3mods/Aaron0000/Balands/README.md

 VLADOF GUNS
 -----------
-Decreased Assault Rifle Vertical Recoil by 25%.
+Increased Assault Rifle Damage by 30%, decreased Vertical Recoil by 25%.

 Increased Sniper Rifle Damage by 10%, Magazine Size by 30%, and improved Reload Speed by 20%.

-Increased Heavy Weapon Damage by 17%.

-Removed Heavy Weapon Movement Speed Penalty.
+Increased Heavy Weapon Damage by 17%, removed Movement Speed Penalty.

 Improved the Ammo Regen and Ammo Regen Delay of Pistol Zip-Rocket and Taser Underbarrels.